 Michigan is one of the most lucrative markets for investing in real estate.
 If you plan to invest in a Michigan rental home, it’s important to understand the landlord-tenant laws that rule the state to avoid any potential issues.
-As a landlord, you have the responsibility to ensure that you stay in compliance with the law.
+As a landlord, you have the responsibility to ensure that you stay in compliance with these rent laws.

-Understanding the Michigan landlord-tenant law is important so that you’ll know your rights and responsibilities as a landlord, as well as those of your renters.
-This way, you’ll be able to deal with legal issues that may arise during the course of a lease term.
+Understanding the Michigan landlord-tenant law is important so that you’ll know your responsibilities as a landlord when you rent out your home.
+It is also crucial to understand the responsibilities and rights of your renters, such as paying rent.
+This way, you’ll be able to deal with legal issues that may arise during the course of a lease agreement term.

 Required Landlord Disclosures in Michigan

-In Michigan, landlords are required to disclose certain information to tenants.
-Under Michigan landlord-tenant law, these are the mandatory disclosures:
+Michigan landlords are required to disclose certain information to residents.
+Under Michigan landlord-tenant law, these are the mandatory disclosures that landlords must include:

 Non-refundable fees are optional disclosures, however, it is recommended to include all non-refundable charges in the lease or rental agreement to avoid any issues with residents.
-Failure to do so may make tenants eligible for a refund when the lease expires.
+Failure to do so may make residents eligible for a refund when the rent lease expires.

 Security Deposit

-In Michigan, security deposit laws dictate that a landlord may charge a deposit with a maximum amount equivalent to 1.5 months’ worth of rent.
+Michigan security deposit laws dictate that landlords may charge a deposit with a maximum amount equivalent to 1.5 months’ worth of rent.
+The security deposit needs to be held in a regulated financial institution for the duration of the lease.

-You must include the security deposit receipt disclosure, which requires the tenant to notify the landlord in writing (within four days of moving to a new address) where they can be reached and receive mail.
+Landlords must include the deposit receipt disclosure, which requires the resident to notify the landlord in writing (within four days of moving to a new address) where they can be reached and receive mail.

 lock-security-deposit

-Landlords are also required to return the security deposits, minus any itemized deductions, to the tenants within 30 days after move-out.
-Make sure you get a forwarding address from your renter when their tenancy ends.
+Michigan landlords are also required to return the security deposit once the rent period is over and minus any itemized deductions.
+Then they must return it to residents within 30 days after move-out.
+Make sure you get a forwarding address from your resident when their lease ends.

 Rights of Domestic Violence Victims

 According to Michigan law, a landlord is required to include a specific clause on protection from domestic abuse in the lease agreement.
-This clause allows a tenant to be released of their rental obligation as long as the tenant can prove that they’re a victim of domestic violence.
+This clause allows a resident to be released of their obligation to rent as long as the resident can prove that they’re a victim of domestic violence.

 Truth in Renting Act